 What’s planned for next year?

-You will have the option to enroll in one of two language courses:
+You will have the option to enroll in one of the following language courses:

 - Italian 2017, Level III.
-This is our third-semester course, open to students who will have completed Italian 102 and/or 107 before or in Spring, 2013.
+This is our third-semester course, open to students who will have completed Italian 102 and/or 107 before or in Spring 2016.
 The course offers an extensive review of basic grammar structures as well as a guided introduction to reading, and lessons in contemporary Italian culture.
-5 units.
+3 units.

-All students at the Institute will take one of the two language courses plus Italian 350, receiving a total of six units of credit for their five-week course of study.
+All students at the Institute will take one language course, receiving a total of three units of credit for their three-week course of study.

 What are the dates?